IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 ### 12. Reconstruct Queue Based on Heights

 1. When there are more than one dimension, we should consider one by one.
 If we consider two or more demensions together, it is very likely to make a mistake.
+In this case, if the `heights` are the same, we need to rank according to `lhs[1] < rhs[1]`, otherwise we rank according to `lhs[0] > rhs[0]`.

 ### 13. Ignite the Ballons with the Minimum Number of Arrows